Want to create interactive content? It’s easy in Genially!

 • cmi5

-Currently all courses are published to SCORM 1.2 which provides us with some analytics, however SCORM 1.2 does not track the digital body language of a learner.
-Only publishing to xAPI can the LMS offer these analytics.
+Currently, all courses are published in SCORM 1.2, which provides us with some analytics.
+However, SCORM 1.2 does not track the digital body language of a learner.
+Only by publishing to xAPI can the LMS offer these analytics.
 In order to track the digital body language of a learner, the LMS would need the implementation of a Learning Record System (LRS) which Workday does not have.
-Therefore further research and discussions with Administrators, IT Specialists and Managers are needed in order to create a learning ecosystem to support the evaluation phase of the course.
+Therefore, further research and discussions with Administrators, IT Specialists and Managers are needed in order to create a learning ecosystem to support the evaluation phase of the course.

 References